 - Staff told us the practice had a system for completing clinical audits.
-For example, a medicine audit.
+For example, an audit of minor surgery.
 Records demonstrated analysis of its results and an action plan to address its findings.
 There were also records to demonstrate the audit had been repeated to complete the cycle of clinical audit. - Other clinical audits had been carried out.
-For example, an audit of patients with raised prostate specific antigen (PSA) levels diagnosed with prostate cancer.
+For example, a medicines audit.
 The practice had analysed the results and produced an action plan to address its findings.
-Records showed this audit was due to be repeated to complete the cycle of clinical audit. - The practice also participated in local audits.
+Records showed this audit was due to be repeated to complete the cycle of clinical audit. - The practice also practice participated in local audits.